 In order words, doubling your power output over a two minute effort (1000 Cals/Hr to 2000 Cals/Hr) will result in a linear increase of calories from 33 to 67.
 However, that same double in power will only prove to be a quarter decrease in row pace (2:00 per 500m to 1:30 per 500m).

-This fundamental difference is the reason for the calories versus meter debate, and it will direct the practical applications..how you actually attack your workouts.
+This fundamental difference is the reason for the calories versus meters debate, and it has direct practical applications: how you attack your workouts.

 Single Modality: Why Calories & Meters Are Irrelevant